By Charles Owens

 For The Register-Herald

-— Charles Owens is a reporter for the Bluefield Daily Telegraph,
+— Charles Owens is a writer for The Bluefield Daily Telegraph